BrianLipscombe/power_standz/README.md

 <h1 align="center"><img src="media/powerstandzlogo.png" /></h1>
 <h1 align="center"><img src="media/readme_banner.png" /></h1>

 This is Brian Lipscombe's fourth Milestone Project (Full Stack Frameworks with Django) at [Code Institute](https://codeinstitute.net).
-It was built using HTML5, CSS3, JavaScript, Python+Django, Postgres, Stripe, AWS, Gitpod, and deployed on the hosting platform Heroku.
+It was built using HTML5, CSS3, JavaScript, Python+Django, Postgres, Stripe, AWS, Gitpod, and deployed on Heroku.
 It is designed with Code Institute's Assessment Handbook Project Idea 0 in mind - Bring your own idea to life, based on providing value to users to address a specific real or imagined need.

 The idea is to sell custom collectible device-charging stations that are inspired by popular film and TV concepts.